Mamia IV Dadiani

 Mamia IV Dadiani (მამია IV დადიანი; died 1590) was Prince of Mingrelia, of the House of Dadiani, from 1573 to 1578 and again from 1582 until his death.
 He was a younger son of Levan I Dadiani.

 Mamia Dadiani's career unfolded against the background of an increasingly destructive civil unrest in the successor states of the Kingdom of Georgia in which the rulers of Mingrelia, in the former kingdom's west, played a critical role.
-His first accession to power was the result of a coup against his own brother, Giorgi III Dadiani, with whom he eventually reconciled in exchange of new estates.
-His second term, after succeeding on the death of Giorgi III Dadiani, was consumed by wars with his in-laws, the prince of Guria and king of Imereti.
+His first accession to power was the result of a coup against his own brother, George III Dadiani, with whom he eventually reconciled in exchange of new estates.
+His second term, after succeeding on the death of George III Dadiani, was consumed by wars with his in-laws, the prince of Guria and king of Imereti.
 The latter, Levan of Imereti, fell in Mamia's hands and died in captivity.
 Dadiani himself died without seeing his protégé firmly established on the throne of Imereti.
 He was succeeded by his younger brother, Manuchar I Dadiani.

 Career

 Early life and first rule

-Mamia IV Dadiani was a son of Levan I Dadiani, Prince of Mingrelia, and younger brother of Levan's successor, Giorgi III Dadiani.
+Mamia IV Dadiani was a son of Levan I Dadiani, Prince of Mingrelia, and younger brother of Levan's successor, George III Dadiani.
 He was married to a daughter of Rostom Gurieli, Prince of Guria.
-In 1573 or, according to the historian Cyril Toumanoff, in 1574, Mamia deposed his brother with the support of Giorgi Dadiani's old foe and his brother-in-law Giorgi II Gurieli, Prince of Guria, and assumed control of Mingrelia.
-Giorgi Dadiani fled to Abkhazia and employed the Abkhaz-Circassian forces to reclaim the throne, but Gurieli's army successfully protected Mamia.
-Giorgi Dadiani, in despair, solicited King George II of Imereti for mediation.
-A subsequent peace deal brokered by the king restored Giorgi III Dadiani and granted to Mamia Sachilao, the former possessions of the Chiladze noble family, in fief.
+In 1573 or, according to the historian Cyril Toumanoff, in 1574, Mamia deposed his brother with the support of George Dadiani's old foe and his brother-in-law George II Gurieli, Prince of Guria, and assumed control of Mingrelia.
+George Dadiani fled to Abkhazia and employed the Abkhaz-Circassian forces to reclaim the throne, but Gurieli's army successfully protected Mamia.
+George Dadiani, in despair, solicited King George II of Imereti for mediation.
+A subsequent peace deal brokered by the king restored George III Dadiani and granted to Mamia Sachilao, the former possessions of the Chiladze noble family, in fief.